burtbeckwith/grails-mailchimp/README.md

 Grails Mailchimp Plugin
 =======================

-A thin API wrapper for the *Mailchimp API 1.3* and *Mailchimp STS API 1.0*.
+A thin API wrapper for the [Mailchimp API 1.3](http://apidocs.mailchimp.com/api/1.3/) and [Mailchimp STS API 1.0](http://apidocs.mailchimp.com/sts/1.0/).

 Exposes a service for each API: